nazimboudeffa/prompt-engineering-cookbook/human-chap-code.md

 # How to write code

+To write code there are multiple manners :

+* From your expertise
+* From your inspiration but code is code so you'll use your knowledge
+* From Googling or tutorial on YT
+* From StackOverflow

+But like we've seen in the forewords, some jobs will disapear because the coders are too specialised

 I am one of the big fan of copy past adapt from stackoverflow (particularily with new frameworks) but with ChatGPT it started to be better to understand new technologies

 # Let's generate some code